This article contains affiliate links that help provide a commission to me but comes at no additional cost to you!

 This one can take some time to implement if you don’t already have any kind of routine for your skin.
 It’s very important to wash your face at least every single night to wash off any makeup and dirt your skin has accumulated throughout the day and trust me, just because you can’t see it doesn’t mean its not there.
 I’m a stay at home mom and don’t make it out of the house a lot during the day, but there is still a lot of gross stuff that makes it on my face every day, whether it be little hands covered in who knows what or my own hands when I’m on the phone or brushing my hair our of my face.

 First, if you wear makeup make sure you take it off every single night and get a good cleanser for your skin type and wash your face after taking off your makeup.
+If you are lazy like me you can start off by using some makeup removing wipes as your first step, I use these wipes by Yes To ALL the time whenever I’m camping or just too tired to use my normal cleanser.
 When I was in high school, I regularly went to sleep with my makeup on and big surprise, got terrible breakouts.
 Next is usually a toner of some kind, it’s not really a necessary step but I like to use some tea tree water on a cotton pad after my cleanser just to make sure I’ve removed all my makeup and 9 times out of 10 there’s usually something I’ve missed.
 Last but not least, is moisturizer.
 Moisturizer is extremely important because when your skin doesn’t receive the moisture it needs, it will send signals to the oil glands and tell them it needs moisture so oil production goes into overdrive and your are left with excess oil on your skin which, if not removed, will go back into your pores and clog them up.
 That is what causes blackheads and whiteheads.

-Make sure your follow the same steps in the morning since your skin does most of it’s shedding in your sleep when your body is in repair-mode.
+Make sure you follow the same steps in the morning since your skin does most of it’s shedding in your sleep when your body is in repair-mode.